Coughing Up Blood

 How to Diagnose the Cause of Coughing up Blood

 There are many tests that can be given when someone is coughing up blood.
 The main goal of the test is to determine the rate of bleeding and what are the risks to breathing.
 The first step of diagnosis will be to talk with your physician about your health history and what you are experiencing.
 A physical examination is usually completed as well.
 Your physician may then recommend a chest x-ray to see if there are any changes to lungs.
 The chest x-ray may show a mass, fluid, congestion, or may come back as completely normal.
-A CT scan may be requested if the x-ray does not show everything.
+A computerized tomography (CT) scan may be requested if the x-ray does not show everything.
 A CT scan will give the physician a better view of the lungs.
 A bronchoscopy will help the physician to see directly into the airways and lungs, which may help identify the root of the problem.
-A CBC blood count may also be requested to see the number of white and red blood cells that are in the blood.
+A complete blood count (CBC) may also be requested to see the number of white and red blood cells that are in the blood.
 A urinalysis can show any abnormalities that are in the urine.
 A blood chemistry profile will measure electrolytes and kidney function.
 A coagulation test will show the blood’s ability to clot, which may contribute to bleeding and coughing up blood.

 How to Treat Someone that is Coughing up Blood